networklore/ansible-role-nagios/README.md

 [![Build Status](https://travis-ci.org/networklore/ansible-role-nagios.svg?branch=master)](https://travis-ci.org/networklore/ansible-role-nagios)

-This role is a work in progress.
-Don't use yet.

 Installs Nagios 4.1.1 from source.
 Once Nagios is installed you can login to http://ip-address/nagios/ using the username and password you configure in the nagios_users variable.

 ## Requirements